The Challenge of Streamlining Provider Data Management Solutions

 And once again, patients suffer the brunt of the consequences.
 Something as simple as a typo or a value entered can mean costs patients get billed incorrectly, are referred to a specialist that is no longer practicing, or are denied care — or even receive the wrong care.

-The future of reliable provider data
+The future of reliable provider data management solutions

 There is some good news over the horizon: There’s a growing call for increased (or at least, any) industry-wide standards at the state and federal level.
 The New York State Department of Health, for example, implemented standards for all provider data that’s submitted for Medicaid, Marketplace, and commercial health plan network review.
 Each plan submits data in the same format, and all data points undergo the same review process for all products offered through provider networks in the state.
 More states may follow suit sooner rather than later.
-Another recent push for the increased efforts to streamline provider data management processes is the 21st Century Cures Act.
+Another recent push for the increased efforts to streamline provider data management solutions is the 21st Century Cures Act.

 While preparing for APIs, health plans are prioritizing the quality and accuracy of their provider data since data quality will be transparent to consumers.
 Whenever a plan’s provider directory changes, CMS now requires updates to that data within 30 business days.
 Plans that exceed this timing will also build trust with consumers, who have come to expect real-time accuracy from data.

 At Ribbon, we understand that unlocking the full potential of provider data can improve so many aspects of our care.
 Getting it right means opening the doors to the next generation of advancements in healthcare.
-Learn more about how we’re thinking about the future of provider data and its’ impact on the patient journey, download our ebook, Simplifying Healthcare Navigation.
+Learn more about how we’re thinking about the future of provider data management solutions and its’ impact on the patient journey, download our ebook, Simplifying Healthcare Navigation.